Samairaraina/weddin/README.md

 # WeddingBudget.ai

-WeddingBudget.ai is a hackathon-ready planning platform for luxury Indian weddings.
+WeddingBudget.ai is a hackathon and production ready planning platform for luxury Indian weddings.
 It combines a FastAPI budget engine, a React dashboard, decor intelligence hooks, PDF export, and a bonus RSVP workflow.

 ## Stack